 In 1709, Joseph Gould would have been 32 years old, but still unmarried.
 It seems quite likely that the first half of his house was not constructed prior to this time.
 This conclusion is supported by a map of Topsfield printed in 1950 for the town Tercentenary, which labels the house “Abbott 1709” (Abbott being the owner at the time).
 This date also coincides with that which First Period barn expert Robert Blair St. George has assigned to the earlier half of the Gould barn.

 In the process of establishing his own farm, Joseph Gould probably built the first halves of his house and his barn in 1709 to 1710.
-A few years later, in 1712/13, Joseph married 23 year old Priscilla Perkins.
+A few years later, in 1712/13, Joseph married 23-year-old Priscilla Perkins.
 The two immediately began a family, Priscilla giving birth to their first child in 1714.
 The Goulds had eleven children, but only six survived past early childhood.
 The only surviving boy being Joseph Gould (2).

 The second half of the Joseph Gould house was traditionally thought to have been added to the west of the existing house, built between 1700 and 1720.
-Perhaps the later end of this range is correct.
+Perhaps the latter end of this range is correct.
 No documentary evidence could be found for the construction date of this portion of the house.
-According to the probate inventory of Joseph Gould (1) it was certainly in existence by 1753.
+According to the probate inventory of Joseph Gould (1), it was certainly in existence by 1753.
 The features of this western end of the house are typical of the late First Period and thus it is unlikely that it could have been added any later than the 1720s.
 The second half of the barn was also standing by 1753 and Robert St. George felt it must date from between 1720 and 1750.

 The traditional story tells that the second half of the Joseph Gould house was built to make a duplex for father and son.
 However, as Joseph (2), the only surviving Gould son, was not even born until 1725, it seems impossible that it could have been constructed specifically for his use.
 None of the Gould girls were grown and married by the 1720s either.

-On the other hand, there are no deeds indicating that Joseph Gould sold off a portion of the house, or even any land near his house.
+On the other hand, there are no deeds indicating that Joseph Gould sold off a portion of the house or even any land near his house.
 It has been suggested that the addition of the western half of the Gould house was simply an unusual way of enlarging the original dwelling.
 Building two complete frames up against each other makes the house appear to have been constructed as a duplex, but this was not necessarily the case.
 Perhaps Joseph Gould made the addition to his home during the 1720s in order to house his growing family.
 He may have had in mind that one of his children would occupy half of the house, later when the family had grown, and thus built the house so it could easily accommodate this purpose.

-The farm was indeed being used as a two family home in 1753, when Joseph Gould’s inventory included only the easterly end of the dwelling house and half of the barn.
+The farm was indeed being used as a two-family home in 1753 when Joseph Gould’s inventory included only the easterly end of the dwelling house and half of the barn.
 The inventory does not make clear who owned the other halves of the buildings and there is no evidence that Joseph Gould (1) ever sold them to anyone else.
 Therefore, it does seem probable that Joseph Gould (2), who was married in 1751 at age 24, was the occupant of the western half of the house and barn by the time of his father’s death.
 This could have been the origin of the story about the father and son duplex.
 Joseph (2) was willed the remainder of his father’s real estate and by the 1760s was being taxed for the entire farm.

 –Kari Ann Federer